JSorngard/lambert_w/README.md

 secondary branches of the [Lambert W function](https://en.wikipedia.org/wiki/Lambert_W_function) with the method of Toshio Fukushima \[[1](#references)\].

-This method is not iterative, it doesn't allocate memory, and it doesn't use recursion or loops except for what might already be included in the implementations of the logarithm and square root functions.

-Instead it works by dividing the function’s domain into subdomains.
+This method works by dividing the function's domain into subdomains.
 For each one, it uses a simple transformation of the input inserted into a rational function to approximate the function's value.

+The method is not iterative, it doesn't allocate memory, and it doesn't use recursion or loops except for what might already be included in the implementations of the logarithm and square root functions.

 The implementation uses conditional switches on the input value to select the appropriate subdomain, followed by either a square root (and possibly a division) or a logarithm.
 Then it performs a series of multiplications and additions using constants from a look-up table, and finishes the calculation with a division.

 The crate provides two approximations of each branch, one with 50 bits of accuracy (implemented on 64-bit floats) and one with 24 bits